aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 ### Usage-Based Licensing Docker Container Images

 `UsageBasedLicensing` currently requires only one Docker container image for the Deadline License Forwarder.
-A License Forwarder image must satisfy the following criteria to be compatible with AWS RFDK:
+A License Forwarder image must satisfy the following criteria to be compatible with RFDK:

 - Deadline Client must be installed
 - The default command must launch the License Forwarder